danillo-alvarenga/zeuss/README.md

 ## CITATION

-If you find this software useful in your research, please cite the following:
+If you find this software useful in your research, please cite the following references:

 - Alvarenga DO, Fiore MF, Varani AM (2017) A metagenomic approach to cyanobacterial genomics.
 Front Microbiol 8:809.
 DOI: <https://doi.org/10.3389/fmicb.2017.00809>.